VB6Hobbyst7/VBA-CSV-interface/docs/home/getting_started.md

 End With
 ```

-Set the char to escape special fields
+Set the char to escape special fields:

 ```vb
 conf.escapeToken = EscapeTokens.DoubleQuotes